-If we qualify as a RIC and meet the annual distribution requirement, we will not be subject to U.S. federal income tax on the portion of our Investment Company Taxable Income and net capital gain (realized net long term capital gain in excess of realized net short term capital loss) that we timely distribute (or are deemed to distribute) to our stockholders.
-We would, however, be subject to a 4.0% nondeductible federal excise tax if we do not distribute, actually or on a deemed basis, an amount at least equal to the sum of (1) 98.0% of our ordinary income for the calendar year, (2) 98.2% of our net capital gains for the one-year period ending on October 31 of the calendar year and (3) any income realized, but not distributed, in the preceding period (to the extent that income tax was not imposed on such amounts), less certain reductions, as applicable.
-For the calendar years ended December 31, 2018, 2017, and 2016, we did not incur any excise taxes.
-As of September 30, 2019, our capital loss carryforward was \$57.1 million.
+If we qualify as a RIC and meet the annual distribution requirement, we will not be subject to U.S. federal income tax on the portion of our Investment Company Taxable Income and net capital gain (realized net long term capital gain in excess of realized net short term capital loss) that we timely distribute (or are deemed to timely distribute) to our stockholders.
+If we fail to distribute in a timely manner an amount at least equal to the sum of (1) 98.0% of our ordinary income for the calendar year, (2) 98.2% of our net capital gains for the one-year period ending on October 31 of the calendar year and (3) any income realized, but not distributed, in the preceding period (to the extent that income tax was not imposed on such amounts), less certain reductions, as applicable (together, the "excise tax distribution requirements"), we will be subject to a 4% nondeductible federal excise tax on the portion of the undistributed amounts of such income that are less than the amounts required to be distributed based on the excise tax distribution requirements.
+For the calendar years ended December 31, 2019, 2018, and 2017, we did not incur any excise taxes.
+As of September 30, 2020, our capital loss carryforward was \$72.4 million.

 If we acquire debt obligations that (i) were originally issued at a discount, (ii) bear interest at rates that are not either fixed rates or certain qualified variable rates, or (iii) are not unconditionally payable at least annually over the life of the obligation, we will be required to include in taxable income each year a portion of the original issue discount ("OID") that accrues over the life of the obligation.
 Additionally, PIK interest, which is computed at the contractual rate specified in a loan agreement and is added to the principal balance of a loan, is also a non-cash source of income that we are required to include in taxable income each year.
 Both OID and PIK income will be included in our Investment Company Taxable Income even though we receive no cash corresponding to such amounts.
 As a result, we may be required to make additional distributions corresponding to such OID and PIK amounts in order to satisfy the annual distribution requirement and to continue to qualify as a RIC or to avoid the imposition of federal income and excise taxes.
 In this event, we may be required to sell investments or other assets to meet the RIC distribution requirements.
-For the year ended September 30, 2019, we recorded \$0.1 million of OID income and the unamortized balance of OID investments (which are primarily all syndicated loans) as of September 30, 2019 totaled \$0.8 million.
-As of September 30, 2019, we had four investments which had a PIK interest component and we recorded PIK interest income of \$1.4 million during the year ended September 30, 2019.
+For the year ended September 30, 2020, we recorded \$0.3 million of OID income and the unamortized balance of OID investments (which are primarily all syndicated loans) as of September 30, 2020 totaled \$0.6 million.
+As of September 30, 2020, we had seven investments which had a PIK interest component and we recorded PIK interest income of \$2.6 million during the year ended September 30, 2020.